vivekC2w/Java/README.md

 Deamon means something which runs in async manner.
 Deamon thread will alive until user threads are alive.
 Auto Save and garbage collector are examples of deamon thread/process.

+ReadWriteLock:

+Readlock - More than 1 thread can acquire the read lock.
+(Shared Lock) WriteLock - Only 1 thread can acquire the write lock.
+(Exclusive Lock)